 We know what you might be thinking – how much easier life would be if we could just throw everything in the toilet and forget it ever existed?!
 No more fighting about who has to take the bin out this time, and no more getting your hands and clothes dirty while handling the garbage.
 But alas, there are a lot of reasons why you shouldn’t throw any of the above items down the drains, and here are the main ones:

 - The sheer bulk of items like nappies just won’t fit through your waste pipes.

-- The above items don’t break down like toilet tissue and bodily waste products do, therefore increasing the risk of blockages.
+- The above items don’t break down like toilet tissue and bodily waste products do, therefore increasing the risk of blockages and even sewer floods.

-- Facial tissues although biodegradable are not recommended for flushing because they are very strong and can take longer to break down
+- Facial tissues, although biodegradable, are not recommended for flushing because they are very strong and can take longer to break down.

-There you have it, answers to the most frequent questions from ‘can you flush baby wipes down the toilet’ to ‘can you flush flushable wipes’.
-Stick to this advice and not only will you being doing your bit for the environment, you’ll be reducing the risk of stinky blockages too!
+There you have it, answers to your flushable FAQs.
+So, the next time someone asks ‘what can you flush down the toilet?’, you can give them a well-informed answer.
+Stick to this advice and not only will you be doing your bit for the environment, you’ll be reducing the risk of stinky blockages too!